-Washington's law states that an employer does not have to accommodate medical marijuana use if it establishes a drug-free workplace.
-The Washington State Supreme Court confirmed this in 2011 when it held that the state's Medical Use of Marijuana Act (MUMA) does not provide a civil cause of action for wrongful termination based on an employee's authorized medical marijuana use.
-This case involved an applicant who used medical marijuana outside of the workplace, and while the MUMA only states that the law does not "require any accommodation of any
+Washington's law states that an employer does not have to accommodate medical marijuana use if it establishes a drug-free workplace.9 The Washington State Supreme Court confirmed this in 2011 when it held that the state's Medical Use of Marijuana Act (MUMA) does not provide a civil cause of action for wrongful termination based on an employee's authorized medical marijuana use.10 This case involved an applicant who used medical marijuana outside of the workplace, and while the MUMA only states that the law does not "require any accommodation of any medical marijuana use in any place of employment," the court refused to read this language as requiring an employer to accommodate medical marijuana use outside the workplace, since no such requirement was explicitly stated.

-9 Wash.
-Rev. Code Ann. § 69.51A.060.
 10 Roe v.
 TeleTech Customer Care Mgmt.
 LLC, 257 P.3d 586 (Wash.
 June 9, 2011).